s-hraddha/codeTracker/README.md

 📊 Performance Tracking – Visualize progress with charts and graphs.

-🔗 Multi-Platform Support – Add your coding handles from LeetCode, GFG, Codeforces, HackerRank, and CodeChef.
+🔗 Multi-Platform Support – Add your coding handles from LeetCode, GFG, Codeforces,and CodeChef.

 🔐 User Authentication – Secure login and registration using JWT.